HeroicLarvy/WhiteHeadIsland/README.md

 13. For areas select New Polyline, for roads/bushlines select New Spline
 14. Click on the ground where you want your line to start, hold ctrl and click to place another point
 15. In Resource Browser naviigate to ArmaReforger>PrefabLibrary>Generators
-16. Drag your desired Generator to your selected ShapeEntity inside your Heirarchy on the left
+16. Drag your desired Generator to your selected ShapeEntity inside your Hierarchy on the left

+A video guide on the basics of World Editor tools: https://youtu.be/qhxZ-R805ts